xgandibleux/momhMKPstu/README.md

 # momhMKPstu
 Project 2021 of MOMH on the MO-MKP.

-A local distribution of julia (≥ 1.6 available here at https://julialang.org/) is supposed properly installed on your computer.
+A local distribution of julia (≥ 1.6 available here at https://julialang.org/) is supposed properly installed on your computer as well as a MILP solver (here GLPK is used).
+The following packages are used: `vOptGeneric`, `JuMP`, `GLPK`, `PyPlot`

 How to run it:
 1. download all the files of this `momhMKPstu` repository